JavaScript-Bits/BigO-Notation/docs/BigO.md

 =(total = 0), =(let i = 1), <=n(i <= n) three times, +(i++) three times, +=(total +=1) three times.
 Now consider an inpout like n = 1000, those will be 1000 times more operations in the for loop.

-Given the examples above, the way Big O Notation is represented for the two scenarios is as follows:
+Given the examples above, the way Big O Notation is represented for the scenarios is as follows:

 - constant operations: O(1) - no. of operations remains the same despite the input value
 - inconsistent no. of operations: O(n) - no. of operations increases as the input value increases
+- for a for loop inside another for loop: O(n * n)

 ## Space Complexity
+The space that an algorithm takes up as the size of the input increases